nehayj100/Vedanta-My-Personal-Assistant/README.md

 - **Email Management**: Automatically drafts and sends emails on your behalf, saving you time and effort.
 - **PDF Analysis**: Reads multiple PDF files and provides answers to your questions based on the content.
 - **Meeting Scheduling**: Efficiently schedules meetings according to your availability and preferences.
+It can either schdule the meeting at your desired time or can recommend you time as per your calendar on that day.
 - **Internet Search**: Searches the web to find information you need quickly and accurately.
+It will give yopu top 10 search results with links and snippets and will also create a summary for you so you need not visit the links necessarily.
 - **Interactive Querying**: Asks you clarifying questions when uncertain or when it requires personal information.

 ## Privacy Assurance